Bronya-Rand/macBook-Pro-HP/README.md

 Trackpad - :white_check_mark:

 Controls - :small_orange_diamond:
-   > Some controls do not work such as F1/F2/F3, and F12.
-F6 will not unmute but pressing F7 or F8 works.
+   > Some controls do not work such as F1, F4 and F12.
+F6 will not unmute once pressed, nor will it show the orange LED but pressing F7 or F8 will unmute it.

 USB - :white_check_mark:

+SATA - :white_check_mark:

 Sound - :white_check_mark: